TaylorOD/poker_seater/README.md

 List of names for testing:
 Alice, Bob, Charlie, David, Emily, Frank, Grace, Helen, Ivan, Jack, Kelly, Liam, Maria, Nathan, Olivia, Peter, Quinn, Rachel, Samuel, Teresa

+You can also enter "test, test" and the list of names above will populate

 ## TODO

-- Prevent more than 20 players from being added OR add support for over 20 players
-- Make it look a bit nicer
+- Make it look a bit nicer or more pokery